joric/mitosis/mitosis-bluetooth/README.md

 * [mitosis-bt.hex] (firmware upgrade for the right half, turns Mitosis into a fully wireless split Bluetooth HID keyboard)

+Hold Fn key ([S20][pinout]) while powering on to erase bonding data from memory or hold Fn key for 10 seconds to reboot.

 ## Uploading Firmware

 You need to flash the right half only.